-Over a double boiler (about two inches of steaming water in a saucepan with a glass or metal bowl fitted over the top), add in the C&H® Golden Brown Sugar and egg whites.
+Over a double boiler (about two inches of steaming water in a saucepan with a glass or metal bowl fitted over the top), add in the C&H® Light Brown Sugar and egg whites.
 Mix the ingredients together while the sugar granules start to melt into the egg whites.
 This should take anywhere between 10-15 minutes.
 Check by pinching the mixture between your fingers to check for any granules.
 Continue until all the granules are melted and a gelatinous mixture appears.

 Pour the mixture directly into a standing mixer with a whisk attachment.
 Beat on low until frothy, then turn up the speed slowly as the mixture starts to lighten.
 Once up to full speed, let the mixture whip until stiff glossy peaks appear.
 To check for peaks, dunk the whisk into the meringue, life up and turn the whisk right side up.
 The meringue should stand straight up, and the top will fall subtly to the side.
 Similar to soft serve ice-cream.

 Place the whisk back onto the standing mixer.
 Add in the vanilla and a few tablespoons of the butter, turn the mixer on to medium.
 Once the butter has mixed into the meringue, add in the next two tablespoons of butter.
 Continue this step until the butter has all been used.
 The mixture might start to look like it’s separated, that’s okay.